 The Frost Scholarship Programme (Israel) funds current students of Israeli universities to study one-year, full-time master’s courses in science, technology, engineering and mathematics (‘STEM’ subjects) at the University of Oxford.

 The Programme is supported by the generosity of the Phillip and Patricia Frost Philanthropic Foundation.
 The first Frost scholars from Israel began their studies in October 2015, joining a cohort of Frost scholars from Florida.
-For more information about the Frost Scholarship for students from Florida, see the Frost Scholarship (Florida) page.
 The Frost Scholarship Programme (Israel) will continue to offer four scholarships each year until 2019.

 Frost scholars will take part in an exclusive week-long orientation programme at one of Oxford’s oldest colleges, Exeter College, to introduce them to academic life at Oxford just before the start of their course.